dojo/framework/src/widget-core/README.md

 export default createApp;
 ```
-Using the custom widget assuming a class called `createApp.ts` reletive to it's usages:
+Using the custom widget assuming a class called `createApp.ts` relative to its usages:

 ```ts
 import createApp from './createApp';